RedisLabs/redislabs-docs/content/kubernetes/upgrade/upgrade-redis-cluster.md

 {{<warning>}}Redis Enterprise for Kubernetes 7.2.4-2 introduces a new limitation.
 You cannot recover or upgrade your cluster if there are databases with manually uploaded modules.
 See the [Redis Enterprise Software 7.2.4 known limitations]({{<relref "/rs/release-notes/rs-7-2-4-releases/rs-7-2-4-52#cluster-recovery-with-manually-uploaded-modules">}}) for more details.{{</warning>}}

-## Before upgrading
+## Prerequisites

-Review the following warnings before starting your upgrade.

-### Compatibility

-Before upgrading, check [Supported Kubernetes distributions]({{<relref "/kubernetes/reference/supported_k8s_distributions">}}) to make sure your Kubernetes distribution is supported.
+1. Check [Supported Kubernetes distributions]({{<relref "/kubernetes/reference/supported_k8s_distributions">}}) to make sure your Kubernetes distribution is supported.

-### Supported upgrade paths

-If you are using a version earlier than 6.2.10-45, you must upgrade to 6.2.10-45 before you can upgrade to versions 6.2.18 or later.

-### OpenShift clusters running 6.2.12 or earlier

-Version 6.4.2-6 includes a new SCC (`redis-enterprise-scc-v2`) that you need to bind to your service account before upgrading.
-OpenShift clusters running version 6.2.12 or earlier upgrading to version 6.2.18 or later might get stuck if you skip this step.
-See [reapply SCC](#reapply-the-scc) for details.

-### RHEL7-based images

-When upgrading existing Redis Enterprise clusters running on RHEL7-based images, make sure to select a RHEL7-based image for the new version.
-See [release notes]({{<relref "/kubernetes/release-notes/">}}) for more info.

-### Invalid license

-Verify your license is valid before upgrading your REC.
-Invalid licenses will cause the upgrade to fail.

-Use `kubectl get rec` and verify the `LICENSE STATE` is valid on your REC before you start the upgrade process.
+2. Use `kubectl get rec` and verify the `LICENSE STATE` is valid on your REC before you start the upgrade process.

+3. Verify you are upgrading from Redis Enterprise operator version 6.2.10-45 or later.
+If you are not, you must upgrade to 6.2.10-45 before upgrading to versions 6.2.18 or later.

 ## Upgrade the operator